reflex-media/serverless-templates/api-sqs/README.md

 **`/ping?sample-error=exception`**
 Returns the request with an "error class" response type.

+**`/ping/queue`**
+Send a ping request queued to SQS.
+**Note**: Set `x-api-key` in your request header for a valid request.

+**`/ping/queue?failed-queue`**
+Send a ping request queued to SQS as a failed job.
+**Note**: Set `x-api-key` in your request header for a valid request.

+## How It Works

+1. Client sends a GET request to `/ping/queue`
+2. `pingQueue` lambda function accepts the request and sends an SQS message
+3. Message is put into the `pingQueue`
+4. SQS queue receives the message and fires a `pingQueueProcessor` lambda function
+5. Based on the default configurations:
+   - Should no error occur, message will be deleted from the queue
+   - Should an error occurr, message will be put in-flight for 5min (as per `VisibilityTimeout` set)
+   - Message will be made available on expiry of `VisibilityTimeout`
+   - Message will be retried for a maximum of 3 tries (as per `maxReceiveCount`)
+   - Should a message continue to fail after the max retries, it will be put into the `pingQueueDLQ` queue.

 ## Middlewares

 Middlewares can be executed before or after a request.
 This will be useful for cases where an action is required prior to reaching the handler, or when an action is required to execute prior to the returning of the response.